Updated: Feb 10

 A note about antibiotics:

 Only use antibiotics when absolutely necessary.
 They will kill most of the bacteria in your child’s digestive tract, good and bad.
 This can have devastating effects on their digestive system and immune system and can take two years to repopulate.
 Keep in mind, your child’s microbiome is a natural antibiotic!
 The healthier it is the more capable their immune system will be to defend against pathogens & invaders!
 After using antibiotics be sure to incorporate lots of prebiotic & probiotic foods to help repopulate the beneficial bacteria in you child's intestinal tract.
-Also avoid feeding them starchy carbohydrates & sugars as these will feed the bad bacteria who are looking for every opportunity to take over, leading to a microbiome imbalance and further health consequences down the road.
+Also avoid feeding them starchy carbohydrates & sugars as these will feed the bad bacteria who are looking for every opportunity to take over.
+Too many starchy carbs will lead to a microbiome imbalance and further health consequences down the road.

 Questions?
 Feel free to reach out to me >> firstname.lastname@example.org